wolfalders/wolfalders.github.io/_portfolio/portfolio-1.md

 redirect_from:
   - /portfolio
 ---
+I am committed to broadening engagement with archaeology in East Africa, the United States, and globally.
+African communities remain sidelined by traditional archaeological practice.
+Regular community meetings in the field allow our team to carry out ethical archaeological research that incorporates local perspectives and meets community needs.
+Our field team has developed several long-standing relationships with community members around different sites in Zanzibar.
+My collaborators and I have also developed Swahili-language archaeology vocabulary to communicate effectively during local community meetings, and we translate and disseminate reports of our findings in Swahili.

+In the US, I am committed to dispelling outdated notions about Africa.
+During my graduate studies, I partnered with the ORIAS Speaker's Bureau at the University of California, Berkeley to give public talks about African archaeology at local Bay Area middle schools and high schools.

 ### Community Engagement and Public Talks
 2023 GIS and GNSS for Archaeology and Heritage Management.
 Talk and workshop provided for the Department of Museums and Antiquities in Zanzibar, Tanzania.